Toric vector bundles over a discrete valuation ring and Bruhat-Tits buildings: Preliminaries on toric varieties and toric schemes

 We let $N$ and $M$ be dual free abelian groups of rank $n$, $\tilde{N} = N \times \Z$ and $\tilde{M} = M \times \Z$.
 We also let $T$ denote the split torus over $\Spec(\O)$ with cocharacter lattice $N$.
-For $m \in M$ we denote the corresponding character of $T$ by $\chi^m$.
+For $u \in M$ we denote the corresponding character of $T$ by $\chi^u$.
 The generic fiber $T_\eta$ is the split torus over $K$ isomorphic to $(K^\times)^n$.
 The coordinate ring $K[T_\eta]$ is isomorphic to the Laurent polynomial algebra with coefficients in $K$ in $n$ indeterminates.

-A \textit{toric scheme} $\X$ is an irreducible normal scheme of finite type over $\Spec(\O)$ with a $T$-action with a choice of an open embedding of $T_\eta$ in $\X$ such that the action of $T$ on $\X$ extends the translation action of $T_\eta$ on itself.
+A \textit{toric scheme} $\X$ is an irreducible normal scheme of finite type over $\Spec(\O)$ together with a $T$-action and a choice of an open embedding of $T_\eta$ in $\X$ such that the action of $T$ on $\X$ extends the translation action of $T_\eta$ on itself.
 We denote the image of the identity point in $T_\eta$ in $\X$ with $x_0$.
+Note that the generic fiber $\X_\eta$ is a usual toric variety for the torus $T_\eta$ (defined over $K$).
+On the other hand, the special fiber $\X_s$ is a union of toric varieties for the torus $T_s$ (defined over the residue field $\k$).
+We think of $\X$ as an ``infinitesimal degeneration'' of the toric variety $\X_\eta$ to $\X_s$, a (possibly non-reduced) union of toric varieties.

 For a rational polyhedral cone $\sigma \subset N_\R \times \R_{\geq 0}$ we let $\Delta$ be the polyhedron obtained by intersecting $\sigma$ and the plane $N_\R \times \{1\}$ (it may be empty).
-Conversely, for a rational polyhedron $\Delta \subset N_\R \times \{1\}$.
-We let $\sigma \subset N_\R \times \R_{\geq 0}$ denote the cone over $\Delta$.
+Conversely, for a rational polyhedron $\Delta \subset N_\R \times \{1\}$, we let $\sigma \subset N_\R \times \R_{\geq 0}$ denote the cone over $\Delta$.
 Then $\sigma \leftrightarrow \Delta$ gives a one-to-one correspondence between rational polyhedra in $N_\R \times \{1\}$ and rational polyhedral cones in $N_\R \times \R_{\geq 0}$ that intersect $N_\R \times \{1\}$.